fabrice-rossi/mixvlmc/README.md

 The VLMC above is obviously overfitting to the time series, as illustrated by the 0/1 transition probabilities.
-A classical way to select a good model is to maximize the [BIC](https://en.wikipedia.org/wiki/Bayesian_information_criterion).
+A classical way to select a good model is to minimize the [BIC](https://en.wikipedia.org/wiki/Bayesian_information_criterion).
 In `mixvlmc` this can be done easily by *pruning* a complex VLMC using a combination of `cutoff` and `prune`, as follows: